-Japanese beetles are one of our country’s most destructive insect pests, tunneling underground to eat turf roots and flying through the air to find leaves to devour.
+The Japanese beetle is one of our country’s most destructive insect pests, tunneling underground to eat turf roots and flying through the air to find leaves to devour.
 The USDA estimates that we spend $460 million battling them each year.
 In this article, we’ll learn more about these pests and what we can do to combat them.

 When do Japanese beetles appear?

-Look for Japanese beetles to emerge from the ground in mid-June in the South.
-As you move toward cooler climates, they come out later.
+In the South, Japanese beetles emerge from the ground in the middle of June.
 In the northern states, they may not appear until early July.
 The cooler the climate, the later they’ll appear.

-Japanese beetles were accidentally introduced to the United States before plant inspections were mandatory, and were first spotted at a New Jersey nursery in 1916.
+Japanese beetles were accidentally introduced to the United States before plant inspections were mandatory.
+They were first spotted at a New Jersey nursery in 1916.
 They have since invaded most of the eastern states.

-Japanese beetles are well established from Maine to Georgia, west to Arkansas, and north to Minnesota.
-Relatively small populations exist in South Dakota, Texas, and Mississippi, while conditions in Florida and Louisiana haven’t enabled the beetles to gain much of a foothold.
+Japanese beetles are well-established from Maine to Georgia, west to Arkansas, and north to Minnesota.
+Relatively small populations exist in South Dakota, Texas, and Mississippi.
+Conditions in Florida and Louisiana haven’t given the beetle much of a foothold, however.

-In the western states, summers are generally too dry for Japanese beetles to complete their life cycle, though residents there take Japanese beetle sightings seriously and deal with them proactively.
+In the western states, summers are generally too dry for Japanese beetles to complete their lifecycle.
+Residents there take Japanese beetle sightings seriously and deal with them proactively.

 What do Japanese beetles look like?

-Adult Japanese beetles are slightly less than a half-inch long, with metallic green bodies and copper-brown wing covers.
-Five white tufts protrude from their lower half on each side.
+Adult Japanese beetles are slightly less than a half-inch long, with metallic green bodies and shiny copper wing covers.
+Five white tufts protrude from their lower halves on each side.

 How do Japanese beetles feed?

-Adult Japanese beetles like to feed on warm, sunny days.
-They’ll eat flowers and fruits, but they most commonly eat leaves, chewing around the tough veins and turning the leaves into lace, or “skeletonizing” them.
+Adult Japanese beetles like to feed on warm sunny days.
+They’ll eat flowers and fruits, but they most commonly eat leaves, chewing around the tough veins and “skeletonizing” them.
 They prefer foliage in full sun.
 Beetles will often start at the top of the plant or Tree and work their way down.

 Japanese beetles tend to feed in groups.
 Damaged leaves release chemicals that attract more beetles to feed.
 The beetles themselves also produce pheromones that lure other Japanese beetles in from great distances to feed and mate.